 means one number, one identity.
 With one number, you can access the email address,

-the phone number, fax address and Skype ID.
+the phone number, fax address, and Skype ID.
 Quick and easy, right?

 - Unified Network:

 Powered with IP technology, Unified Communications can unify various telecom networks.
-This not only protects investment by supporting existing
+This not only protects the investment by supporting existing

 traditional network but also makes the whole process smooth for accustomed users.